python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## Configuration

+# Method 1: Encrypt and decrypt with key file and Fernet

 When you work in multiple environments: local, dev, testing, production... you must set critical configuration in your variables, like: